Flevy Management Insights Case Study

 RACI Matrix Optimization for Life Sciences Firm in Biotechnology

-There are countless scenarios that require RACI.
 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in RACI to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, best practices, and other tools developed from past client work.
-Let us analyze the following scenario.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+We followed this management consulting approach for this case study.

 Reading time: 7 minutes